How to Use Caulk {The Complete Guide!}

 Caulk is one of those materials that’s so necessary for so many projects and household maintenance tasks, but it can be really intimidating.
 Some people don’t know which type to use, some people don’t know how to use it without making a huge mess, and some people aren’t really even sure what it is!

-So today, I’ve got over 2,500 words on everything you need to know about caulk.
+So today, I’ve got over 2,500 words on everything you need to know.
 If you don’t feel confident about your next caulking project after reading this post, it’s because you weren’t paying attention!

 Let’s do this!